 I share my life with C. W. (Woody) Starkweather, my friend, my spouse, my lover, my cook, and my chief Beta reader.
 For each of his roles, I am grateful.

-I continue to write narrative non-fiction in Vermont with Sasha, my white shepherd, nearby and the White Mountains of New Hampshire in the distance.
+I continue to write narrative non-fiction in Vermont with Sasha, my white shepherd, at my feet, and the White Mountains of New Hampshire just out my window.
 I sing whenever I can, serve as a reading mentor at the local school and am looking to expand freelance writing opportunities.